Bal Gandharva: Personal life

 Bal Gandharva married twice.
-At a very young age, he was married to Lakshmibai, a lady of his own Deshastha Brahmin community and hailing from a respectable family of similar background, in a match arranged by their parents in the usual Indian tradition.
+At a very young age, he was married to Lakshmibai, a lady from his own Deshastha Brahmin community and hailing from a respectable family with similar background, in a match arranged by their parents in the usual Indian tradition.
 The marriage, which was entirely harmonious and conventional, lasted until the death of Lakshmibai in 1940, after more than thirty-five years of marriage.
-Eleven years later, in 1951, Bal Gandharva married Gauharbai Karnataki (perhaps better known simply as Gohar Bai, and not to be confused with Gauhar Jaan), sister of the famous singer-actress Amirbai Karnataki.
-Gauharbai hailed from a family of singers and dancers, and was a Muslim.
-She had made a career for herself as a stage actress with singing skills, and had worked with Narayanrao in theatrical productions, which is how they had fallen in love with each other.
+Eleven years later, in 1951, Bal Gandharva married Gauharbai Karnataki (perhaps better known simply as Gohar Bai, and not to be confused with Gauhar Jaan Indian dancer from Kolkata), sister of the famous singer-actress Amirbai Karnataki.
+Gauharbai hailed from a family full of singers and dancers, and was a Muslim.
+She had made a career for herself as a stage actress with help of singing skills, and had worked with Narayanraao in theatrical productions, which is how they had fallen in love with each other.
 The marriage of a woman of her background and religion with a Brahmin gentleman was deeply unacceptable in society.
 Gauharbai was never received into polite society or acknowledged by any member of Narayanrao's family.
-The marriage remained childless, and Goharbai died in 1964, three years before Bal Gandharva.
+The marriage remained childless, and Goharbai died in the year of 1964, three years before when Bal Gandharva died.